 The Pilot RexGrip is one of those pens that just doesn’t get a lot of mention.
-Probably because it’s a ballpoint and most pen enthusiast are strictly gel, liquid ink or fountain pen users.
-But that’s unfortunate, since the RexGrip is an extremely comfortable and surprisingly reliable little pen.
+Probably because it’s a ballpoint and most pen enthusiasts are strictly gel, liquid ink, or fountain pen users.
+But that’s unfortunate since the RexGrip is an extremely comfortable and surprisingly reliable little pen.

 The first thing you notice when picking up the RexGrip is the way the rubber grip fits the barrel like a sheath.
 Where many pens (such as the Pilot Acroball) just wrap a bit of rubber around a portion of the barrel, creating an abrupt transition, this pen offers a more subtle integration so that the barrel curves outward into a natural-feeling grip.
 Small cut-outs in the grip provide a place to rest your fingers to keep them from slipping during use.

 Pilot’s Australian website calls it a “funky fashionable design.”
 That might be a little much.
 However, the overall effect is a stylish-looking pen.

 The body of the pen is all plastic, so it may seem somewhat insubstantial, especially to those who might be more accustomed to Pilot’s heavier retractables like the G2.
 Don’t let that fool you, though.
 It can take normal everyday abuse, including being dropped on cement, being clicked obsessively, and being used to drum on a desk.
 The mechanical action of the pen is fairly tight, without a lot of excess movement that would suggest cheap construction.